 Contemporary craft commissions

 The large tithe barn at Stoke Sub Hamdon Priory, Somerset, is amongst a rare and unique group of medieval domestic and agricultural buildings.
 This was the focus of a contemporary craft project in 2015.
-The commissioned artworks will be touring and exhibited as part of Somerset Art Weeks 2017 at the Somerset Rural Life Museum in Glastonbury.
+The commissioned artworks was exhibited as part of Somerset Art Weeks 2017 at the Somerset Rural Life Museum in Glastonbury.

 The title ‘Gather-ing’ references the function of a barn as a space to collect/bring/gather people, animals and crops, as well as a symbolic meeting place to gather for ritual celebration.